Sing Deborah Hudson

 Will I need to practice?

 Yes!
-Singing and Public Speaking is about muscles.
-We need to free up tension and re-instate good functions so a little – but often, is best.
+Singing and Public Speaking is about using particular muscles.
+We need to free up tension and re-instate good functions so a little and often is best.
 I have tips for low-sound practice if you are worried about the noise, but it is ideal if you can make as much noise as you like somewhere, at least once a week.

 Therapeutic singing has as its goal to aid recovery through the physicality of positive, life affirming sound-making.
-From there we can move into songs and some people like to write and sing their own.
 It works well for addiction, traumas and depression recovery but also for physical problems.
-For example, if you’re asthmatic we will focus more on the breathing techniques or if you’ve had a car accident we will gently get the body working again so you can regain confidence.

 Will I have to sing in front of other people?

 Only if you want to.
 I teach lots of performers but lots of shy people too.
 You decide.
-It’s nice to feel you can perform in front of others even if you don’t have a specific goal to do so.
+It’s nice to feel you can perform in front of others even if you don’t have a specific goal to be able to.
 It’s good to have that confidence.
-We recently hosted a concert where most of the students had not performed in front of an audience before.
-They were all fantastic and, better still, each thought the others were used to performing.
-Result!
+We frequently hold little concerts so there’s always a chance to perform in front of a friendly audience.

 Will I need to take exams?

-Some students enjoy taking the Trinity Performance Diplomas.
-These are like little concerts of whatever songs you like to choose, to a particular standard, performed in front of an examiner.
+Some students enjoy taking the Trinity Performance Certificates and Diplomas.
+These are like little concerts performed in front of an examiner.
 I think they are a good way to gain confidence and provide useful stepping stones.
 It’s always up to you though.

 Where do you teach?

 I teach in Central London, in Marylebone W1 at the Music Studios in Marylebone Lane.
-They’re easy to find (if a little topsy turvey) and friendly.
-I also teach online.
+They’re easy to find and friendly.
+If you can’t get to the studios I will also teach online.
 Contact me if you’d like to arrange a lesson.

 What are your prices?